mattermost/mattermost-developer-documentation/site/content/integrate/apps/testing/_index.md

 ## E2E Testing

-To run end-2-end testing with cypress you need to do the following:
+To run end-to-end testing with Cypress you need to do the following:

 - Clone the [Mattermost app examples](https://github.com/mattermost/mattermost-app-examples) repository
 - Launch the mattermost server